hoangduytran/blender-manual/manual/render/shader_nodes/shader/principled.rst

       Random walk method optimized for skin rendering.
-The radius is automatically adjusted based on the color texture, and the subsurface entry direction uses a mix of diffuse and specular transmission with custom IOR.
+The radius is automatically adjusted based on the color texture, and the subsurface entry direction uses a mix of diffuse and specular transmission with custom :term:`IOR`.
 This tends to retain greater surface detail and color and matches measured skin more closely.

 Weight
    Blend between diffuse surface and subsurface scattering.
-   Typically should be zero or one (either fully diffuse or subsurface)
+   Typically should be zero or one (either fully diffuse or subsurface).

    .. figure:: /images/render_shader-nodes_shader_principled-subsurface-weight.webp
       :align: center